Jos Buttler: Playing style

 A skilled and experienced cricketer, Buttler has a powerful stance in the crease.
 During his maiden first-class century against Hampshire in 2010, he "hit the ball hard and straight", "moving his feet decisively, playing with his bat close to his body and selecting the right balls to attack".
 Buttler was praised for "remaining cool and composed at the crease" and for his "concentrated determination and high range of shots" during the innings.
 Somerset captain Marcus Trescothick suggested that Buttler could challenge teammate Craig Kieswetter's place in the England team.

 Buttler's temperament in the longer forms of the game has been questioned at times as his career has developed.
-In 2013, he was out for 94 runs for Somerset while attempting to reach his century by hitting a six and George Dobell, writing for ESPNcricinfo, questioned "his ability to defend and deny bowlers".
+In 2013, he was out for 94 runs for Somerset while attempting to reach his century by hitting a six and George Dobell, writing for Cricinfo, questioned "his ability to defend and deny bowlers".
 Dobell praised the first half of Buttler's innings, which ensured a draw for Somerset, saying that "it showed a young man responding to his team's needs with a restrained, mature performance that exhibited a decent defence and an ability to leave and play straight" and that he had "produced some of those trademark straight drives and several powerful pulls" but felt that "it is the strokes he does not play that are as relevant as those he does".

 In one day cricket, Buttler quickly established a reputation as an aggressive batsman who could take control of a game at the end of an innings.
 By the end of his first full-season he was producing "innings of huge promise" which were being described as "breathtaking" and "swashbuckling" and displaying "an array of explosive and innovative shots".
 Still a teenager, his displays in both 40 over and 20 over cricket in 2010 won him plaudits, including a description as a "supremely talented youngster" who batted with a "blend of power and sweet timing".
 His range of shots, including effective use of 'scoop' and 'ramp' shots over the wicket-keeper to fine leg and variations such as reverse and swivel scoop shots, mean that his game has been considered subtle rather than overly aggressive and his "stunning strokes", clean striking and "crispness when hitting" the ball along with his "audacity and adventure" have all been cited as making him an "exciting" batsman.